Lyrica

 SERIOUS WARNINGS AND PRECAUTIONS

-Taking LYRICA with opioid medicines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death.
+Taking LYRICA with opioid medicines, benzodiazepines (tranquilizers), alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death.

 Before you use LYRICA, tell your doctor or pharmacist if:

-• You have a history of heart disease called congestive heart failure.
+- You have a history of heart disease or heart failure

 You may have a higher chance of weight gain or swelling if you take the antidiabetic pills Avandia (rosiglitazone) or Actos (pioglitazone) with LYRICA.